 31. Do taxi drivers have to use seat belts?

-For security reasons, in case a passenger should attack them, licensed taxi drivers and private hire drivers have an exception while carrying paying passengers.
+For security reasons, in case a passenger should attack them, licensed taxi drivers and private hire drivers have an exemption while carrying paying passengers.
 Licensed taxi drivers are also exempt while answering a call for hire.

 32. Why shouldn’t children wear adult seat belts?

 Adult seat belts are designed for people with adult bone structure.
 By using child seats and booster seats children are in the right position to use the seat belt correctly.